aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 When a request is made to create a Index for a source field, instead the index must be created on the scan beacon field.

-#### Note : this is woefully insufficient, as indexes turn out to be a big mess
+When the config changes, a special API call must be made to create any necessary additional indexes.

 #### Writing

 Whenever a record is written, if the source field is written then the scan beacon field must also be written, containing the Scan Beacon Hash of the plain text of the source field.
-That is, for every encrypted field with a scan beacon, an additonal field is written.
+That is, for every encrypted attribute with a scan beacon, an additonal attribute is written.

-It is a error to attempt to write a source field with the same name as a scan beacon field.
+It is a error to attempt to write a source attribute with the same name as a scan beacon field.

 #### Reading